alexeyoganezov/oldskull/README.md

 npm: `npm install oldskull --save`

-It's highly recommended to import all the `oldscull` entities inside of your project and re-export them for internal use:
+It's highly recommended to import all the `oldskull` entities inside of your project and re-export them for internal use:

 ```typescript